 About This Site

-The purpose of this site is to help you learn language that is used in everyday conversation.
+The purpose of this Web site is to help you learn language that is used in everyday conversation.
 Reading newspapers and textbooks can be helpful for academic English, but many students often spend their time reading information that is very difficult and might not be used in day-to-day conversations.
 Thus, Daily ESL is designed to help you become familiar with common vocabulary and expressions you can use all the time in many situations.
 Choose a topic, listen, answer questions, read along with paragraph, and then discuss the questions with a partner.
 Compare your thoughts to the recorded interview.
 (These parts are being added to this site now.)

 The audio for this site is being prepared in MP3 audio format.
 The files are not available for download, but they have been prepared to load quickly on desktop computers and mobile devices.